zmcartor/homestead-guide/source/mining.rst

 Check your hashrate with ``ethminer``, ``miner.hashrate`` will always report 0.

-Using ethminer with eth
+Using ethminer with exp
 -------------------------------

 Mining on a single GPU
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In order to mine on a single GPU all that needs to be done is to run eth with the following arguments:
+In order to mine on a single GPU all that needs to be done is to run exp with the following arguments:

 .. code-block:: bash

- eth -v 1 -a 0xcadb3223d4eebcaa7b40ec5722967ced01cfc8f2 --client-name "OPTIONALNAMEHERE" -x 50 -m on -G
+ exp -v 1 -a 0xcadb3223d4eebcaa7b40ec5722967ced01cfc8f2 --client-name "OPTIONALNAMEHERE" -x 50 -m on -G

 - ``-v 1`` Set verbosity to 1.
 Let's not get spammed by messages.
 - ``-a YOURWALLETADDRESS`` Set the coinbase, where the mining rewards will go to.
 The above address is just an example.
 This argument is really important, make sure to not make a mistake in your wallet address or you will receive no expanse payout.